-We tried an inexpensive laser level but our old wonky walls made that a fail.
-As a last resort while, we still had some hair, we used the 4′ Level to draw a faint line from the dot for the top right-side shelf, across the top of the TV, to the stud for the left side shelf.
+We tried an inexpensive laser level but our old wonky walls made that impossible.
+As a last resort while we still had some hair left we used the 4′ Level to draw a faint line from the dot for the top left-side shelf, across the top of the TV, to the stud for the right-side shelf.

-Follow the steps above to mark the remaining shelves on this opposite side.
-If you’re only installing one set of shelves, yay, you are d-o-n-e!
+Follow the steps as outlined above to mark the shelves on the opposite side.
+If you’re only installing one set of shelves, yay, you’re d-o-n-e!
 Now you get to install the brackets 🙂

 Installing the Brackets

 - On each of the dots you made for your brackets, use the Scratch Awl to make a 1/8″ deep indentation.
 This will ensure your drill bit gets a good grip and makes the holes exactly where you want them.

 - Use your cordless drill and a drill bit slightly smaller than your screws and pre-drill all the holes.

 - Change the drill bit back to the phillips bit and screw in the wood screw leaving them out about 1/4″

 - Slip the shelf bracket over the screw and continue to screw them in until they are snug but not too tight.

 - Use your 12″ Level and the end of a screwdriver or mallet and adjust the bracket left or right as necessary until level vertically.
 Tighten the screw so the bracket doesn’t move.

 - Depending on the style of your brackets you might need a hand screwdriver or an offset screwdriver to tighten the screws.

 - Pre-drill the bottom holes and install the second wood screw so they are securely fastened with two screws each.

 - Watch your head as you do this process.